CartoDB/carto-selfhosted-helm/customizations/README.md

     value: "<REDACTED>"
 ```

-> `appSecrets.awsAccessKeyId.value` should be in plain text

-> `appSecrets.awsAccessKeySecret.value` should be in plain text
+> `appSecrets.awsAccessKeyId.value` and `appSecrets.awsAccessKeySecret.value` should be in plain text

 ### Azure Storage